 |Type of record:||Monument|

-A probable medieval road and a post medieval park feature, both visible as earthworks on 1969 Hunting Survey vertical aerial photographs.
+A probable medieval road and a post-medieval park feature, both visible as earthworks on 1969 Hunting Survey vertical aerial photographs.
+An earthwork ridges associated with the former survives with the small wood known as Wilbraham's Clump.

 Images - none